phikhanhcr/heartbeat_bitu_backend/README.md

 ## Main Function
- Markup : * Login, LogOut, Register
+* Login, LogOut, Register
 * Like and unlike other people and update like count realtime (no need to f5)

 ## Tech Used
- Markup : * ExpressJs
+* ExpressJs
 * MongoDb

 ### env example